MallikaUppuganti/Deloitte_Data_Analytics/README.md

 # 💼Deloitte Data Analytics Simulation
 ### Role: Data Analyst
 ### Tools Used: Tableau, Excel
-### Skills Applied: Data Cleaning · Exploratory Analysis · Data Visualization · Business Logic Design · Insight Communication
+### Skills Applied: Data Cleaning · Exploratory Analysis · Data Visualization · Business Logic Design
 ## 📌 Project Overview
 In this project, I am a Data Analyst working with two real-world datasets focused on manufacturing operations and gender pay equality.
 The goal was to extract actionable insights using data analysis and visualization — assisting business stakeholders in understanding risks, performance gaps and compliance issues.